taylorandi/startup/notes.md

       }
       const root = ReactDOM.createRoot(document.getElementById('root'));
       root.render(<App />);
+- renders the list Hello, name for all three people.

 13. Assuming a HTML document with a
 <div id="root"></div>
 element, what content will the following React component generate?